 8.8.4.3 Messaging Topic Subscription between different MSGin5G Servers

-If the MSGin5G Server 1 works in Mod.A, upon receiving a Messaging Topic subscription request from MSGin5G Client or Application Server, if the Messaging Topic is included in the Messaging Topic list of MSGin5G Server 2, the MSGin5G Server 1 forwards the Messaging Topic subscription request to MSGin5G Server 2, Otherwise the MSGin5G Server 1 handles the Messaging Topic subscription request as specified in clause 8.8.1.
+If the MSGin5G Server 1 works in Mod.A (see clause 8.8.4.1), upon receiving a Messaging Topic subscription request from MSGin5G Client or Application Server, if the Messaging Topic is included in the Messaging Topic list of MSGin5G Server 2, the MSGin5G Server 1 forwards the Messaging Topic subscription request to MSGin5G Server 2, Otherwise the MSGin5G Server 1 handles the Messaging Topic subscription request as specified in clause 8.8.1.

-If the MSGin5G Server 1 works in Mod.B, upon receiving a Messaging Topic subscription request from MSGin5G Client or Application Server, if the Messaging Topic is not included in the Messaging Topic list of MSGin5G Server 2, the MSGin5G Server 1 handles the Messaging Topic subscription request as specified in clause 8.8.1.
+If the MSGin5G Server 1 works in Mod.B (see clause 8.8.4.1), upon receiving a Messaging Topic subscription request from MSGin5G Client or Application Server, if the Messaging Topic is not included in the Messaging Topic list of MSGin5G Server 2, the MSGin5G Server 1 handles the Messaging Topic subscription request as specified in clause 8.8.1.
 Otherwise it may subscribe one or more Messaging Topic(s) from the Messaging Topic list by using the procedure specified in clause 8.8.1 with the clarification listed below:

 1. The MSGin5G Server 1 includes the information elements listed in Table 8.8.4.3-1 instead of the information elements listed in Table 8.8.1-1.